npwoods/bletchmame/README.md

 ## Version History

+- 2.15 (TBD)
+	- Fixed a bug that could cause image dropdowns to not properly display software list part names

 - 2.14 (2022-Mar-26)
 	- In addition to the menu bar, ScrLk will now also toggle the visibility of the status bar
 	- Created a nicer status bar display for cassette status